vitalydolgov/kanji-app/README.md

 ### Settings

 You can change certain learning parameters in Settings window (*Window -> Settings*):
+- Total maximum of cards, 0 is infinity,
 - Maximum number of additional cards, i.e. not marked for repeating,
 - Ratio between new and learned cards in that amount.